dailybuzzapp/DailyBuzz/README.md

 ## ⚡ How It Works

 1. 🔗 Connect WhatsApp via QR code
-2. 👥 Import contacts from Excel or manually
+2. 👥 Import contacts from Excel or paste comma separated numbers or add manually
 3. 📝 Create smart templates with variables
 4. 📤 Send or schedule messages instantly